Pug

 There’s a recognised saying when it comes to Pugs, a motto that reads “Multi in Parvo”.
 This translates as “a lot in a little”, meaning there’s a lot of dog in a small frame!

-This stubborn but affectionate dog breed has a life expectancy of 14-15 year old, that’s a lot of time to give a lot of love to our playful furry friends.
+This stubborn but affectionate dog breed has a life expectancy of 14-15 years, meaning plenty of time to enjoy the charming pug’s personality traits and love from these playful pets.

 What does a Pug look like?